makichiis/github-remote-auth-with-ssh/README.md

 # Authenticating Git(Hub) via SSH

-> NOTE: Current auth method does not credit contributors by github user properly. looking into why.

 Since existing solutions and guides are inconsistent with newer versions of the GitHub workflow and interface, I would like this repository to serve as a solution to SSH authentication until it follows the same fate.